-This class is being taught in the midst of a global pandemic that could impact you and/or your friends and family if it has not already.
 Within the syllabus you will find a set of course expectations and guidelines.
-At the end of the day, we are all just trying to do our best during this unprecedented fall semester.
+At the end of the day, we are all just trying to do our best.
 If you find yourself having trouble completing assignments, participating in discussion section, or focusing on lecture, please discuss it with me and/or your TA.
-I am aware of the strain that this semester is going to place on students and truly care about your mental and physical health.
+I truly care about your mental and physical health.

-All lectures will be pre-recorded and uploaded to the class Canvas site for you to watch on your own time, asynchronously, before each Friday's section.
-I will miss being in the classroom with you this semester, but I will do my best to recreate the experience remotely!
-Discussion sections will remain online but will be "live" or synchronous via Zoom.
-You will be expected to attend a Zoom session led by your TA during your appointed section time.
-If you are able to dedicate the same amount of time and attention to watching lectures and participating in discussion section as you would if they were in-person, you will be set up to succeed in this course.
+All lectures will be pre-recorded and uploaded to the class Canvas site for you to watch on your own time, asynchronously, before your Tuesday and Thursday sections.
+Note: You will not be able to access course content for future weeks ahead of time!
+If you are in an in-person discussion section, then you will be expected to attend all class sections led by your TA during the appointed section time.
+If you are in a remote discussion section, then you will be expected to attend all Zoom sessions led by your TA during your appointed section time.
+If you are able to dedicate the same amount of time and attention to watching lectures as you would if they were in-person, you will be set up to succeed in this course.
 All class resources, announcements, updates, and assignments will be made available through Canvas.
-Please stay safe and get ready to learn a lot about social justice!
+Get ready to learn a lot about social justice!